E84081210/AreaDetecion_CounterAndTracker/README.md

 $ sudo docker exec -it {name:tag}
 ```

-:raised_hands: __Back up plan__: If you meet some problem with Docker, you may also install package manually.
+:raised_hands: __Back up plan__: If you meet some problem with Docker, you may also install packages manually.
 | Package   | Version   | Note            |
 | :----     | :---      | :---            |
 | OpenCV    | 3.4.6     | latest is fine  |